 Make sure redundant processes are in place for approvals, whether that’s money movement or those who manage your financial statements from fraud, says Frederick.
 The right people, and their approvers, should have their eyes on your company’s transactions and financials.

 Business email compromise (BEC) scams target domestic and foreign businesses that regularly perform payment transfers.
 This continues to be a big fraud threat for organizations.
-BEC hasn’t been used exclusively with COVID-19, but Kautz is concerned that fraudsters are going to leverage COVID-19 to their advantage.
+BEC hasn’t been used exclusively with COVID-19, but Kautz is concerned about fraudsters leveraging the pandemic to their advantage.
 The financial stresses of both your company and your customers or vendors can create opportunities for scammers to give a sense of urgency that results in skipped processes and fraud.

 “Unfortunately, fraudsters are wonderful salespeople,” says Frederick.
 “They administer techniques to make you feel comfortable and divulge valuable information that you don’t even realize you’re providing them.”